-Following a recent retirement, the position was somewhat rewritten and is now located in the Department as a Senior Extension Associate for the economics of dairy markets and policy.
-A search is currently underway to fill the new position.
+Following a retirement in 1992, the position was somewhat rewritten and is now located in the Department as a Senior Extension Associate for the economics of dairy markets and policy.
+Dr. Mark Stephenson filled the new position in September 1993.
 The statewide and regional program is the major responsibility of the Senior Extension Associate, but contributions are also made by other program faculty.